pjotrekk/lightning/blogpost/blogpost.md

 This Bean reads from the Apache Kafka instance to MongoDB.

 Before applying the KafkaIO.Read I want to set `.withMaxNumRecords()` conditionally.
-It allows me to choose whether I want a batch (with maxNumRecords set) or a streaming pipeline.
-It will be very useful for testing. `.withCreateTime(maxDelay)` sets the timestamp that comes with a KafkaRecord with a maxDelay specified.
+It allows me to choose whether I want a batch or a streaming pipeline.
+It will be very useful for testing. `.withCreateTime(maxDelay)` sets a timestamp to every record that comes with a KafkaRecord with a maxDelay specified.
+The timestamps are expected to be roughly monotonically increasing with a cap on out-of-order delays.
 It's essential for windowing which will come up in a moment.
 Next the json string is parsed to MongoDB bson Document.
 This is the class required to write to MongoDB.
 The last step is to write the `Document` with lightning data to MongoDB using Beam's MongoDbIO.Write.
 Just apply it as everything else to the Mongo Collection 'lightnings'.

 But why stop there?
-Let's add an another branch to the pipeline tree starting with `applyCountStrokeTheGroundLightnings(jsonLightningData)`.
+Let's add another branch to the pipeline tree starting with `applyCountStruckTheGroundLightnings(jsonLightningData)`.
 You can do such a thing to every PCollection object.

 This one is a bit more complicated and uses more of Beam's features.
 At first it filters out the lightnings that did not strike the ground (they discharged in the sky) using the `Filter.by(predicate)` transform.

-Then the streaming input gets windowed to the given windows value (from `beam.window.size`) with `Window.into(FixedWindows.of(duration))`. `.withLateFirings(TEN_MINUTES)` will emit late records every ten minutes.
+Then the streaming input gets windowed to the given windows value (from `beam.window.size`) with `Window.into(FixedWindows.of(duration))`. `.withLateFirings(TEN_MINUTES)` preceding with `AfterWatermark.pastEndOfWindow()` will emit late records every ten minutes after the end of the window.
 Records that come after `ALLOWED_LATENESS` are discarded and there are no emissions for this window anymore.
-A quick reminder - timestamp has been attached to the input in readFromKafka' `.withCreateTime()`.
+A quick reminder - timestamp has been attached to the input in readFromKafka's `.withCreateTime()`.

 Windows are evaluated in combine transform `Combine.globally(Count.<Document>combineFn()).withoutDefaults()`.
 It counts every element for each window.
 Later the count value is mapped to Document with an information of the time window it counted the lightnings.
 It's done using ParDo.of(DoFn), which is another method of applying some transformation to the input, like MapElements.
 The class ParDo requires to inherit from DoFn and implement processElement method with `@ProcessElement` annotation.